charbz/gophers/README.md

 - **Collection** : A generic collection interface providing common operations for all concrete collections.
 - **Sequence** : An ordered collection wrapping a Go slice.
 Great for fast random access.
+- **ComparableSequence** : An ordered collection with elements that can be compared to each other.
 - **List** : An ordered collection wrapping a linked list.
 Great for fast insertion and removal, implementing queues and stacks.
+- **ComparableList** : An ordered collection with elements that can be compared to each other.
 - **Set** : A hash set implementation.

 ### Sequence Operations